ElliottjPierce/noiz/book/src/more-info/performance.md

 # Performance

-This is a list of tips for making performant noiz code.
+This is a list of tips for writing performant noiz code.
 Always benchmark your noise functions.
 Small changes can have surprising butterfly affects!